-- Trust Transfer Gun Control Requirements – AB 1292 - Modernizes current law that oversees the transfer of a firearm housed in an estate or trust, in order to change the existing murky process to a safe and transparent procedure that conforms to current gun control requirements.
+- Trust Transfer Gun Control Requirements - AB 1292 - Modernized current law that oversees the transfer of a firearm housed in an estate or trust, in order to change the existing murky process to a safe and transparent procedure that conforms to current gun control requirements

-- Smart Justice Fiscal Savings Reforms – AB 1421 - Seeks to establish significant cost savings for our courts and our jail system by prohibiting the flash incarceration of individuals who have served their jail sentences, and are otherwise compliant with the terms of their probation, because they are unable to pay simple court fines or fees.
+- Smart Justice Fiscal Savings Reforms - AB 1421 - Establishes significant cost savings for our courts and our jail system by prohibiting the flash incarceration of individuals who have served their jail sentences, and are otherwise compliant with the terms of their probation, because they are unable to pay simple court fines or fees.

-- Deadly Food Allergen Handling – AB 1532 - Honoring Natalie Giorgi, a 13-year-old Danville resident (AD16), who passed away when she was exposed to a deadly allergen (peanuts) while at summer camp.
-This bill requires food servers to have understanding of allergens and cross contamination training as part of the food handler’s card examination.
-This bill will also add organized camp food handlers to have the same food allergy training that all school food handlers must currently complete.
+- Deadly Food Allergen Handling - AB 1532 - Honoring Natalie Giorgi, a 13-year-old Danville resident (AD16), who tragically passed away when she was exposed to a deadly allergen (peanuts) while at summer camp.
+This bill requires food servers to have understanding of allergens and complete a cross-contamination training..
+This bill also requires organized camp food handlers to have the same food allergy training that all school food handlers must currently complete.

-- Human Trafficking Victim Confidentiality Protections – AB 1735 -Strengthens protections for victims of human trafficking by updating and clarifying privacy privileges for human trafficking caseworkers.
-The changes proposed by AB 1735 updates a law that has remained largely unchanged for the past 15 year and would allow a trafficking victim to obtain assistance from skilled professionals without fear of retribution from their exploiters.
-Status: In the Assembly For Concurrence
+- Human Trafficking Victim Confidentiality Protections - AB 1735 - Strengthens protections for victims of human trafficking by updating and clarifying privacy privileges for human trafficking caseworkers.
+The changes enacted by AB 1735 updated a law that had remained largely unchanged for the past 15 years - allowing trafficking perpetrators to exploit a loophole in the law and subpoena private conversations between victims and their caseworkers.
+This bill allows a trafficking victim to obtain assistance from skilled professionals without further fear of retribution from their exploiters.

-- Small Farm Micro-Irrigation Grant Program – AB 1086 – Helps small farmers and our environment by codifying the State Water Efficiency & Enhancement Program (SWEEP) which issues grants to small farms in order to convert to micro-irrigation systems.
+- Small Farm Micro-Irrigation Grant Program – Helps small farmers and our environment by codifying the State Water Efficiency & Enhancement Program (SWEEP) which issues grants to small farms in order to convert to micro-irrigation systems.
 Studies show that micro-irrigation decreases water usage on farms by up to 60% and increases crop yields by 90%.
 Micro-irrigation significantly reduces water consumption in the state and reduces pesticides water-run off that contaminates our state’s drinking water.
-Status: 2-year bill in Senate Agriculture Committee
+Status: 2-year bill

-- Illegal Dumping Penalties – AB 1216 - Increases penalties on individuals who illegally dump garbage in non-waste locations.
-Status: Held in Assembly Appropriations Committee but added and signed into law as part of the 2019-20 Budget.
+- Illegal Dumping Penalties - AB 1216 - Creates a joint task force between Alameda and Contra Costa Counties to address illegal dumping and also increases penalties on individuals who illegally dump garbage in non-waste locations.
+Status: signed into law as part of the 2019-20 Budget.

 2019-2020 Budget Wins: